 Process Owner: University Emergency Manager

-The University of New Mexico has an obligation to conduct its education, business, clinical, and support activities on a regular basis and will remain open unless conditions exist which may endanger the University community or impact the ability to operate.
-This policy describes the response of the University during such an event which shall be referred to as an incident.
-In cases of a weather related emergency, this policy may supplement the "Inclement Weather" Policy 3435, UBP.
+The University of New Mexico has an obligation to conduct its education, business, clinical, and support activities on a regular basis and will remain open unless conditions exist that endanger the University community or impact the ability to operate.
+This policy describes the response of the University during such an event, which shall be referred to as an “incident.”
+In cases of a weather related emergency, this policy may supplement UAP 3435 (“Inclement Weather").

-The University will conduct incident response in accordance with the National Incident Management System (NIMS) http://www.fema.gov/emergency/nims/index.shtm, the National Response Framework (NRF) http://www.fema.gov/emergency/nrf/, and the Incident Command System (ICS) http://training.fema.gov/EMIWeb/IS/ICSResource/index.htm.
+The University will conduct incident response in accordance with national standards, such as those established by the National Incident Management System (NIMS), the National Response Framework (NRF), and the Incident Command System (ICS).

-To minimize the adverse effects of an incident, the University has developed an Emergency Operations Plan (EOP) which serves as the framework of incident response.
-The EOP will be implemented when the University and/or its surrounding community has been subjected to an incident which exceeds or has a negative impact on the resources normally available.
+To minimize the adverse effects of an incident, the University has developed an Emergency Operations Plan (EOP) to serve as the framework for incident response.
+The EOP will be implemented when the University or its surrounding community has been subjected to an incident that exceeds, or has a negative impact on, the resources normally available.

-The UNM Emergency Manager is responsible for coordination, maintenance and exercise of the EOP.
-Any University department which identifies a need for a plan specific to its operation must work with the UNM Emergency Manager to assure that its plan is coordinated and updated with the University's EOP.
+The UNM Emergency Manager coordinates, maintains, and exercises the EOP.
+Any University department that identifies a need for a plan specific to its operation must work with the UNM Emergency Manager to assure that its plan is coordinated and updated with the University's EOP.

-The UNM Emergency Management Committee (EMC), chaired by the Executive Vice President for Administration/CFO/COO, is composed of representatives from major areas of the University appointed by the Executive Vice President for Administration/CFO/COO.
-The Committee is responsible for ensuring that the University is prepared to deal with any incident.
+The UNM Emergency Management Committee (EMC) is chaired by the Executive Vice President for Administration and composed of representatives appointed by the chair from major areas of the University.
+The Committee reviews incidents, plans, exercises, and provides recommendations to help ensure that the University is prepared to deal with any incident.

 Support of incident response under the Incident Command System will be centralized in an Emergency Operations Center (EOC).
 The primary role of an EOC is to bring together all relevant information about the incident in one place, organize that information into a useful format, and facilitate the coordination of resources needed to respond to the incident.
 The EOC will be located away from the areas of highest activity so as to avoid interference with their operations, yet the EOC will be close enough to provide reasonable access to current information.
-The EOC is designed with redundant forms of communication available, is capable of twenty-four (24) hour operations, and will be secured from unauthorized access.
+The EOC is equipped with redundant forms of communication, capable of twenty-four (24) hour operations, and secured from unauthorized access.
 Both a primary EOC and back-up location have been designated.